Rocksrock18/ChessEngine/README.md

 #### Move Heuristics

 The effectiveness of alpha beta pruning can be greatly enhanced by the order in which moves are checked.
-The sooner the best move is found, the sooner a cutoff will be produced, and the more work we can avoid.
+The sooner the best move is found, the sooner a cutoff will be produced, and **the more work we can avoid.**

-* While we cant know which move will be considered best, we can make an educated guess by ordering the moves based on certain heuristics.
+We cant know which move will be considered best, but we can make an educated guess by ordering them with a certain method, or *heuristic*.

 Capturing a piece tends to lead to a bigger change in evaluation, so these are checked first.
 Captures are ordered based on *MVVLVA* move ordering, which stands for **Most Valuabe Victim, Least Valuable Attacker.**
 * Taking a piece of high value (victim) has a great chance of being the best move.
 * Taking a piece with a low value piece (attacker) tends to be a good idea, as they are likely to be captured by your opponent.

+Its also a good idea to give checks and promotions higher priority.
+The order of the remaining moves is arbitrary.

 ### Quiescence Search